Transmit the video status data

 Events that relate to video status

-To pass on data about a video's status, use the postMessage function for each event that occurs in the player (for example, when the video starts playing).
-Call the window.parent.postMessage function in JavaScript.
-Pass the name of the event along with the event parameters (for example, the progress bar position) as arguments.
+To transmit the video status data, use the postMessage function.
+When an event occurs in the player (for example, when a video starts playing), call the window.parent.postMessage function in JavaScript.
+Pass the name of the event along with its parameters (for example, the progress bar position) as arguments.

 window.parent.postMessage({